 What causes orbital hypertelorism?

 During development in the womb, a baby’s eyes normally start far apart and gradually move closer together.
 Any process that interferes with that movement results in orbital hypertelorism.
-It is a feature of many other birth defects.

 What are the symptoms of orbital hypertelorism?